Working for the 50+ Community

 Lachine Senior Citizens Inc. known as The Teapot, is a not-for-profit community centre for people who are fifty years of age and over (50+).

 As the name reflects, the centre started as an afternoon tea group within the church basement of Resurrection of Our Lord.
 Before long, a federal grant was obtained, which enabled the hiring of a part-time employee.
 What had begun as a “drop-in” centre soon became a multi-resource community centre that includes the offer of Home Support Services, which were funded by The Greater Montreal Agency for Health and Social Services (L’Agence de la santé et des services sociaux de Montréal).

-In 1982 the City of Lachine, now the Borough of Lachine, offered The Teapot the use of their locale at La Maison du Brasseur.
-In April of 2013, The Teapot and CCS Community Services ended their long time partnership and now The Teapot operates independently.
+In 1976, Catholic Community Services applied for funding from Centraide, who became The Teapot’s primary resource of funding.
+The Teapot then moved into a small storefront on the corner of Notre Dame and 19th Avenue.
+In 1982, the City of Lachine, now the Borough of Lachine, offered The Teapot the use of their locale at La Maison du Brasseur.
+In April 2013, The Teapot and Catholic Community Services ended their long time partnership and now The Teapot operates independently.

 Interim General Manager

 Sentinel Outreach Worker